 The link to the application for the Community Engagement Grants can be found on The Community Foundation of Macon County website and Facebook page, and is provided here:

-Questions about the competitive grant cycle and application process should be directed to Dani Craft, Vice President, Strategic Grantmaking and Community Advancement with The Community Foundation of Macon County, 217-429-3000 or email@example.com.
+Questions about the competitive grant cycle and application process should be directed to Natalie Beck, CEO of The Community Foundation of Macon County at firstname.lastname@example.org or 217-429-3000.